ZiyanZhang7315/StructRMDB/README.md

 - TxDb file

 **Output:**
-- Modified and unmodified sequences for each site
+- Modified and unmodified Pre RNA sequences for each site
 - Transcript name and genomic location information

 ---